PaulKMandal/dataset-artifacts/README.md

-# fp-dataset-artifacts
+# dataset-artifacts

 Project by Kaj Bostrom, Jifan Chen, and Greg Durrett.
 Code by Kaj Bostrom and Jifan Chen.
+Modified by Paul Mandal

 ## Getting Started
 You'll need Python >= 3.6 to run the code in this repo.

 First, clone the repository:

-`git clone git@github.com:gregdurrett/fp-dataset-artifacts.git`
+`git clone git@github.com:PaulKMandal/dataset-artifacts.git`

 Then install the dependencies: